canonical/launchpad-manual/docs/user/how-to/packaging/ppa-package-upload.rst

 You'll need to:

 -  Change ``my-ppa`` to whatever name you want to use to refer to your PPA, while retaining the square brackets.
-Do not use just "ppa" as the name here: that conflicts with an entry in ``/etc/dput.cf``.
+Do not use just "ppa" as the name here - that conflicts with an entry in ``/etc/dput.cf``.
 -  If you're uploading to a team PPA, change ``~<your-launchpad-id>`` to your team's Launchpad name (maintaining the tilde).
 You must be a member of